Fried-Rice-Lab/FriedRiceLab/README.md

 We provide many experimental and task YML configuration files.
 To perform different experiments, feel **free** to combine them in the command.

 > 🤠 If these implementations help your work, please consider citing them.
+Please refer to file `docs/third_party_works.bib` for more information.

 ## Acknowledgements